PoisotLab/MS_befwm_softwarenote/ms.md

 [https://www.gitbook.com/book/poisotlab/befwm/details], and can be downloaded as a printable PDF.
 The documentation includes several use-cases, as well as discussion of some design choices.
-All functions in the package have an in-line documentation, available from the `julia` interface.
+All functions in the package have an in-line documentation, available from the `julia` interface by typing `?` followed by the name of the function.

 [https://www.gitbook.com/book/poisotlab/befwm/details]: https://www.gitbook.com/book/poisotlab/befwm/details